 It is notable that the RX0 II offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the WG-6 does not offer wifi capability.
+In contrast, the WG-6 does not provide wifi capability.

 Both the WG-6 and the RX0 II are recent models that are part of the current product line-up.
 The WG-6 replaced the earlier Ricoh WG-5, while the RX0 II followed on from the Sony RX0.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Ricoh and Sony websites.

 So how do things add up?
 Which of the two cameras – the Ricoh WG-6 or the Sony RX0 II – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.